triSYCL/triSYCL/README.rst

   written in other languages (Fortran_...).
 Thus SYCL is already Exascale-ready!

-- SYCL_ inherit from all the OpenCL_ world:
+- even if SYCL_ hides the OpenCL_ world by default, it inherits from all the OpenCL_ world:

   - same interoperability as the OpenCL_ underlying platform: OpenGL_,
     DirectX_...